Optimized pow() approximation for Java, C / C++, and C#

 This is really very compact.
 The calculation only requires 2 shifts, 1 mul, 2 add, and 2 register operations.
 That’s it!
 In my tests it usually within an error margin of 5% to 12%, in extreme cases sometimes up to 25%.
 A careful analysis is left as an exercise for the reader.
 This is very usable for in e.g. metaheuristics or neural nets.

-The approximation is 27 times faster than Math.pow() on my Pentium-M. On a Pentium 4 it is 41 times faster.
+on my machine (Intel Core2 Quad, Q9550, Java 1.7.0_01-b08, 64-Bit Server VM).
 Unfortunately, microbenchmarks are difficult to do in Java, so your mileage may vary.
-You can download the benchmark PowTest.java and have a look, I have tried to prevent overoptimization while still having a low overhead.
+You can download the benchmark PowBench.java and have a look, I have tried to prevent overoptimization, and substract the overhead introduced due to this preventation.

 Approximation of pow() in C and C++